cyberbotics/webots/docs/guide/summit-xl-steel.md

 ## Robotnik's Summit-XL Steel

-%robot summit_xl_steel images/robots/summit_xl_steel/model.thumbnail.png
+%robot summit-xl-steel images/robots/summit_xl_steel/model.thumbnail.png

-Designed by Robotnik , [Summit-XL Steel](summit-xl-steel.md) is a four-wheeled (mecanum) robot.
+Designed by Robotnik, [Summit-XL Steel](summit-xl-steel.md) is a four-wheeled (mecanum) robot.
 The model is a modular mobile platform used for logistics and indoor transport.
-It is well-suited for industries as its design enables it to carry a payload of up to 250 kg.
+It is well-suited for industries, as its design enables it to carry a payload of up to 250 kg.
 More information on the Summit-XL Steel robot can be found on the [constructor website](https://robotnik.eu/products/mobile-robots/summit-xl-steel-en/).

 ### SummitXlSteel PROTO